TomerFi/alexa_skill_ask_my_pc/README.md

 # alexa_skill_ask_my_pc
 Alexa java skill for opening files and shortcuts on a local computer running the skill with tomcat.
+You can check out the skill in action at my youtube channel [here](https://youtu.be/UMA1FSwb1pw).

 ## Technical Concept
 This is just a concept section, I will go thru all the steps as clearly as I can in the steps section.